edumeet/edumeet-docker/README.md

 It also makes certificate renewal easy since on a single domain setup you only need to change the cert in the certs folder.

-eduMEET client is the frontend, room-server is the backend, management-server is the auth backend, management-client is the frontend for authentication related stuff, media-node is used for everything media related.
+eduMEET client is the frontend, room-server is the backend, management-server is the auth backend, media-node is used for everything media related.

  # ![General Architecture](/images/edumeet_general_component_functions.png)